Wisequacker/energetic-sun-b54e6/content/pages/about.md

     elementId: ''
     backgroundSize: full
     text: >
-      I am a data-driven problem-solver that hopes to explore and work on projects that involve utilizing data to make informed decisions.
+      I am a data-driven problem solver that hopes to explore and work on projects that involve utilizing data to make informed decisions.
 I have a Bachelor of Science in Economics and I've grown interested in data science.
 I firmly believe that data has the power to tell epic stories and provide insight to better